tdwg/website/content/pages/conferences/2022/local-info/index.md

 ### Dinner options

 Any trip to Bulgaria would be incomplete without diving into our country’s unique [food](https://bulgariatravel.org/about-bulgaria/traditional-cuisine/), folklore and traditions.
-Grant Hotel Millennium is located close to the vibrant main pedestrian street of Sofia - Vitoshka street with plenty of restaurants.
+Grand Hotel Millennium is located close to the vibrant main pedestrian street of Sofia - Vitoshka street - with plenty of restaurants.
 Please be aware that placing a reservation is recommended, especially for groups.
 [Rezzo](https://rezzo.bg/en) is a popular app for booking tables, which also offers discounts for many restaurants.
 Some good options are:

 - **[Restaurant Moma](https://g.page/Restaurant-Moma?share)** - restaurant with traditional cuisine
 - **[Shtastlivetsa](https://goo.gl/maps/FrJCa3YCbPXdh6CB8)** -  European and Bulgarian national cuisine